lukehutch/serverx/README.md

 ```

 Fields of a `TemplateModel` are generally converted to strings and then HTML-escaped
-(using OWASP-compliant escaping, and using different escaping for HTML text and HTML attributes),
+(using OWASP-compliant escaping, and using appropriate escaping for both text and HTML attributes),
 before being inserted into the HTML template.
 (The exception is if a field's type is itself `TemplateModel`,
 which causes that field to [itself be rendered as a template](#rendering-nested-html-templates).)